charlielobster/CUDA_NekRS/README.md

 0) Flash a hard drive with Ubuntu, then boot into it

-   a) Find a hard drive you don't care about erasing
+   a) Find a hard drive

    b) Start with a USB drive containing the etched iso